-The MPCC webpage is a sub-page of the Government of Canada website.
-The pages are templated and follow a specified structure.
-MPCC employees can add content to the webpage which provides a mechanism to file complaints with the MPCC.
+The MPCC webpage is a sub-page of the Government of Canada structure.
+The pages are templated and follow a specified guideline.
 The MPCC does not have an intranet page.

 Content added to the webpage must be accessible and the MPCC must increase its internal expertise and capacity in creating accessible documents.